 Assessment of the Anthropology minor is the responsibility of the program faculty.

-Anthropology minors’ performance on each of the program’s student learning outcomes will be assessed on a 2-3 cycle.
+Anthropology minors’ performance on each of the program’s student learning outcomes will be assessed annually.
 Assessment results will be used to identify program strengths and to discern areas needing improvement to enhance student performance in relation to the student learning outcomes.

 |Select 6 credits in upper division anthropology courses||6|